artpi/wp-todo/README.md

 - By syncing my todos with WordPress, I can implement AI capabilities that I want on the WordPress end
 - I am enamoured by the idea of WordPress being the backend for mobile development.

-**CLoud is just somebody else's computer.
+**Cloud is just somebody else's computer.
 You can run your own cloud with WordPress.**

+## So how does this work?

+This will work with any site exposing application passwords to authenticate REST API.

+1. You select any registered Post Type to serve as your TODOs.
+Naturally, it makes more sense if you use a new one, but existing ones will work as well
+2. App syncs with your WordPress
+3. Completed TODOs will get "Pending" built-in post status
+4. Deleted TODOs will end up in trash

+If you use one of the existing post types, you might expose your entire todo list to the internet.
+This is not what you may want.

+I am working on a plugin to manage your todos properly on WordPress end, so follow me if you want to try that out.

 ## Screenshots